aejsmith/kboot/documentation/guide/gui.md

 level scope of the menu.
 There are 3 customisable elements to the GUI menu, all controlled by environment variables:

-* `gui_icon` - Specifies the path to an icon for an entry, set inside the entry scope.
+* `gui_icon`: Specifies the path to an icon for an entry, set inside the entry scope.
-* `gui_selection` - Specifies how to highlight a selected entry, set at the top level scope of the menu.
+* `gui_selection`: Specifies how to highlight a selected entry, set at the top level scope of the menu.
 This can either be set to an integer, in which case it is interpreted as an RGB colour that will be filled in the area behind a selected entry's icon, or to a string, in which case it is a path to an image that is drawn behind the icon (centred on it).
 Defaults to `0xffffff`.
-* `gui_background` - Specifies the background of the menu, set at the top level scope of the menu.
+* `gui_background`: Specifies the background of the menu, set at the top level scope of the menu.
 Can either be an integer RGB colour, or a path to an image that is drawn centred on the screen (no scaling is done).
 Any area not covered by the image is filled in black.
 Defaults to `0x000000`.